 When you go cycling, you should ride vigorously enough to raise your heart rate to a level that builds cardiovascular fitness.
 The "talk test" is a good indicator of how challenging the workout is.
 If your goal is to work at a moderate intensity, you should be able to talk but not sing or carry on a conversation too easily while exercising.
 If you want a more intense workout, you should be able to just barely get a few words out as you're cycling (and you definitely won't be able to sing!).

 Another gauge of your exercise intensity is your heart rate.
-When you start out, a heart rate of 40 percent to 50 percent of your maximum heart rate.
-Over time, you need to work up to a heart rate close to 70 percent of your MHR.
-Once you are in shape, ride fast enough to maintain that heart rate.
+When you start out, aim for a heart rate of 40 percent to 50 percent of your maximum heart rate or MHR.
+Over time, work up to a heart rate close to 70 percent of your MHR.
+Once you are in shape, ride fast enough as you complete your daily cycling distance to maintain that heart rate.

-For example, if you weigh 130 lbs., you burn about 354 calories an hour riding 10 to 11.9 mph.
+For example, if you weigh 130 pounds, you burn about 354 calories an hour riding 10 to 11.9 mph.
 A 180-pound person will burn 490 calories per hour at that cycling speed.
-At 14 to 15.9 mph and a weight of 130 lbs., you burn 590 calories and a 180 lb. rider burns 817 calories per hour.
+At 14 to 15.9 mph and a weight of 130 pounds, you burn 590 calories, and a 180-pound rider burns 817 calories per hour.
 For weight management, how much you should cycle every day depends on how many calories you want to burn each week.

 Part of staying in shape is keeping the risk of injury to a minimum.
-Cycling strengthens leg muscles and your cardiovascular system, but provides only limited exercise for your upper body.
+Cycling 30 minutes a day strengthens leg muscles and your cardiovascular system, but provides only limited exercise for your upper body.
 You can achieve better physical fitness and lower the chances of injury with upper body strength training.